PhilWaldmann/openrecord/README.md

 Currently it supports the following databases/datastores: SQLite3, MySQL, Postgres, Oracle, REST and LDAP (+ ActiveDirectory)
 If you want to build a GraphQL endpoint for any of these databases, OPENRECORD has some build in features to support you!

-As the name imply, OPENRECORD is very easy to extend.
-The whole project was build that way.
+As the name imply, it's open and very easy to extend.
+The whole package was build that way.

-OPENRECORD has a lot of features, just take a look at the [docs](https://philwaldmann.github.io/openrecord)!
+It has a lot of features, just take a look at the [docs](https://philwaldmann.github.io/openrecord)!

 ## Usage example